charles-uno/course-materials/industry-concepts/README.md

 This is a concept for a class.
 It does not exist yet.
 Not sure if it ever will.
 The idea is:

 - School focuses mostly on individual achievement, but most "real" software is written by teams.
 Prepare students to work productively as part of a team.
 - The tech industry has made huge process improvements in recent decades.
-Pipelines vs manual deployments, agile vs waterfall.
+Pipelines vs manual deployments, agile vs waterfall, test-driven development.
 Expose students to these ideas and set them up to be a part of in ongoing forward movement.

 # Course Structure